maxplanck-ie/ATACofthesnake/README.md

 # ATACofthesnake

 Downstream processing of ATAC data, including QC's and differential accessibility.
-Starting point are deduplicated bam files, could be obtained from snakePipes (https://github.com/maxplanck-ie/snakepipes).
+Starting point are deduplicated bam or cram files.

 ## Important

 All samples in a 'run' have to belong to the same group.
 That means that out of all peaks/sample, a union will be made.
+In case this is not relevant, you can run the workflow multiple times.

-Fasta headers un field 0 (space delimited) are not allowed to contain a pipe character '|'.
+Fasta headers un field 0 (space delimited) are not allowed to contain a pipe character '|' (as peaks will be delimited as such).

 ## Installation

+From pypi:
+>  pip install ATACofthesnake
+or with uv:
+>  uv pip install ATACofthesnake

 From github:
 >  git clone git@github.com:maxplanck-ie/ATACofthesnake.git
 >  pixi run ATAC -h

-  From pypi:
->  pip install ATACofthesnake

 ## Quickstart